-Second, we have proposed to adopt a "don't-breakbefore-you-can-make" modification to the existing adhoc routing protocols.
+Second, we have proposed to adopt a "don't-break-before-you-can-make" modification to the existing ad-hoc routing protocols.
 In this strategy, the old route will continue to be used until a new one can be established.
 We have implemented this scheme with AODV as an example, and have shown that the instability problem can be eliminated.
 The modified routing agent can still switch to a new route successfully in a real-break case.

 Third, we have analyzed the hidden-terminal problem by considering the "vulnerable regions: the time windows during which transmissions may collide with transmission of hidden node".
 We have established the impact of data transmission rate and payload size on the severity of hidden-node collisions.
 In particular, we have shown that lower data transmission rates and/or larger payload sizes will incur more frequent throughput oscillations.
+In multiple hidden-terminal cases, we have shown that higher individual throughputs, larger number of hidden-terminals and/or correlated flows will induce larger vulnerable regions which further degrade the throughput of the suffering flow.
+Most importantly, our proposed scheme can significantly reduce throughput variations and increase average throughputs in all kinds of scenarios.

-Finally, this paper has also investigated a multipleflow scenario.
-The throughput degradation induced by "re-routing instability" is much larger than that induced by "binary exponential back-off", as has been demonstrated by the restoration of UDP throughput when our "don't-break- before-you-can-make' ad-hoc routing protocol is used.
+Finally, this paper has also investigated a multiple-flow scenario.
+The throughput degradation induced by "re-routing instability" is much larger than that induced by "binary exponential back-off", as has been demonstrated by the restoration of UDP throughput when our "don't-break-before-you-can-make' ad-hoc routing protocol is used.
 We believe that this is the first paper in the literature to report this phenomenon.